Bigfoot Sightings in Ohio: The Grassman

 Bigfoot in Ohio

 If you live in Ohio you probably think Bigfoot is the last guy you’re going to see while out for a walk in the woods, but sightings of the elusive beast are on the rise in your state.
 It turns out Ohio is a favorite haunt of the big hairy guy.
-In fact, according to the BFRO Geographical Database, Ohio trails only such notorious Bigfoot hotspots as California, Oregon, Washington and Florida in reported sightings.
+In fact, according to the BFRO Geographical Database, Ohio is right up there with notorious Bigfoot hotspots such as California, Oregon, Washington and Florida in reported sightings.

 This might be surprising to some, but as we’ll see there are good reasons Bigfoot may be lurking in Ohio.
 Like any wild animal, Bigfoot requires food, shelter and safety, and he is able to find these things in abundance in the Buckeye State.